jacoscaz/quadstore/docs/README.md

 ##### opts.comunica (optional)

 The `opts.comunica` option, if provided, **must** be an implementation of [Comunica][c1]'s `IQueryEngine` interface.

 > Comunica is a meta query engine using which query engines can be created.
 > It does this by providing a set of modules that can be wired together in a
 > flexible manner. [...]
 Its primary goal is executing SPARQL queries over one
 > or more interfaces.

 `Quadstore` instances will use the provided `IQueryEngine` implementation to run SPARQL queries.

-A custom configuration of the Comunica framework optimized for bundle size and dependency count is available at [quadstore-comunica][c2] and can be used as
+A custom distribution of the Comunica framework optimized for bundle size and dependency count is available at [quadstore-comunica][c2] and can be used as
 follows:

 ```js